chris-greening/spyrograph/_pages/about.md

 from chris_greening import bio
 {% endhighlight %}

-Chris Greening is a software engineer from the New York metropolitan area
+Chris Greening is a software engineer from the New York metropolitan area with a wide range of engineering experience - he is especially fond of Python and R